 Our CSZ leaders have helped to craft guidelines for our return to participating in and around our building, which we are calling the TEN COMMANDMENTS FOR COVID-19 SAFETY:

 I. Don’t Attend if You Are Feeling Sick.
 If you are ill in any way, we urge you to stay home and participate in our activities through virtual means.
 This especially includes anyone with fever, aches, cough, or other upper respiratory symptoms.

 II.
 ALWAYS Wear a Mask.

 Until further notice, all those within the CSZ building are required to bring masks and wear them for the duration of their stay on our property.
 Those unwilling to wear masks will not be granted entry, or will be required to leave.
 The only exceptions to this policy are:

-– For those clergy leading prayer who are not required to wear masks.
-They are asked to put on masks upon the conclusion of their prayer-leading.
+– For those clergy of people with service honors leading prayer, who are not required to wear masks.
+They are asked to put on masks immediately upon the conclusion of their prayer-leading.

 – Others medically unable to wear a mask.